Papipo/activesearch/README.md

     gem 'mongoid'
     gem 'activesearch'

 This is not a fulltext search engine, but it's a good solution for those users that don't have access to anything else.
 It works by storing keywords taken from the specified fields and storing them in an Array field, which would be indexed.

 ###elasticsearch

     gem 'tire'
     gem 'activesearch'

+**Important**: the elasticsearch engine has not not been updated so it does not work.

 ###Algolia

     gem 'httparty'
     gem 'activesearch'

 Then you need to configure the client.
 In rails, put this in an algolia.rb initializer:

     Algolia.configure do |c|